-Across the country, men and women find themselves condemning toxic masculinity, and most everyone agrees that it is very, very bad.
-But what is toxic masculinity The term has become so ubiquitous over the past few years that we’ve lost its actual meaning.
-Coined by Shepherd Bliss, the Mythopoetic Men’s Movement activist who spent the 1980s exhorting men to reconnect with their “preindustrial” emotions, it rose to prominence in academic settings well before emerging as the catchall description of gendered male shittiness.
-The coinage is now used to explain mass shootings, sexual assault, why baseball players stand on yellow high-chew buckets, public transportation leg geometry, St. Paddy’s Day, Hooters franchises, and Alec Baldwin’s personal life.
+Across the country, men and women are united in condemning toxic masculinity, and everyone agrees that it is very, very bad.
+But what exactly is toxic masculinity?
+Thrown around so often, it’s easy to lost sight of its actual meaning.
+Coined by Shepherd Bliss, who founded the Mythopoetic Men’s Movement, it rose to prominence in academic settings well before emerging as the catchall description of gendered male shittiness.
+But since then, the term has come to encompass everything from man-spreading and the peculiar appeal of Hooter’s chicken wings to mass shootings and sexual assault.
 Oxford Dictionary’s 2018 word of the year?
 Not suprisingly, it was “Toxic.”

-Google searches for “toxic masculinity” have climbed steadily since May 2016.
-More than 90,000 news articles and 150,000 videos (and climbing) indexed on Google deploy the term, and they grow with every mass shooting and #MeToo allegation.
+Google searches for “toxic masculinity” have risen steadily since May 2016, and to date there are more than 150,000 news articles and 500,000 videos.
+They grow with every mass shooting, #MeToo allegation, and Dave Chapelle special.
 As you might expect, there’s even a commercial element to the term’s rise.
 Want a baby onesie that says “I’ve got 99 problems that stem from toxic masculinity”?
-That’ll be $19.42.
+It’s available for a low, low fee.

 How did the term get so much traction?
 Social media had a lot to do with it, but so did social science.
 In 2004, journalist Amy Aronson and sociologist Michael Kimmel put “toxic masculinity” in their seminal book Men and Masculinities: A Social, Cultural, and Historical Encyclopedia.
 It resonated with readers and non-readers alike — so much so that when Kimmel’s Jessie Bernard Award from the American Sociological Association was suspended amid accusations of abusive behavior towards grad student researchers, the man who popularized the term wound up looking straight down the barrel of it.

 But what does it mean to be guilty of toxic masculinity?
 Hard to say.
 For how much the term is bandied about, it remains poorly defined.
 The toxic bit is simple enough, but masculinity has always been difficult to pin down.